ThomasBechSchroeder/PythonInYourGPU/README.md

 # PythonInYourGPU
-Examples of how to program your GPU (nvidia) in Python using the 'numba' package.
+Examples of how to program your nvidia GPU in Python using the [numba](https://numba.pydata.org/) package.

-If you do not have a nvidia GPU, you can try out a notebook in Colab:
+If you do not have a nvidia GPU, you can run the notebookes in [Google Colab](https://colab.research.google.com/), which provides GPU's free of charge:
 1) push the 'Open in Colab' button.
 2) When the notebook is open in Colab, choose a runtime type with GPU before running ( under "Runtime" / "Change runtime type").